TV piracy claims heap more pressure on Murdoch empire

 NDS UNSCATHED

-NDS was sued in a $3 billion lawsuit in 2002 by Canal Plu, which had supplied the scrambling technology for ITV Digital and accused NDS of extracting the code from the cards and leaking it onto the Internet.
+NDS was sued in a $3 billion lawsuit in 2002 by Canal Plus CNLP.PA, which had supplied the scrambling technology for ITV Digital and accused NDS of extracting the code from the cards and leaking it onto the Internet.

 Canal Plus dropped the action in 2003 when News Corp bought Italian satellite pay TV company Telepiu from Canal Plus's then debt-stricken owner, Vivendi, renaming it Sky Italia.

-U.S. satellite TV provider EchoStar, which had tried to join the Canal Plus suit, then sued NDS in 2003 in a similar case.
+U.S. satellite TV provider EchoStar (DISH.O), which had tried to join the Canal Plus suit, then sued NDS in 2003 in a similar case.
 NDS was cleared of the main charges and EchoStar won a tiny fraction of the $2 billion in damages it had sought.

-This month, NDS was awarded $19 million in legal fees and costs a fter the U.S. Supreme Court denied a petition by EchoStar and Swiss digital security company Kudelski (KUD.S) over their allegations that NDS had abetted piracy in the United States.
+This month, NDS was awarded $19 million in damages after the U.S. Supreme Court denied a petition by EchoStar and Swiss digital security company Kudelski (KUD.S) over their allegations that NDS had abetted piracy in the United States.

 In Italy, a long-running pay-TV piracy trial is still going on.
 One of the defendants, Davide Rossi, says he was collecting intelligence on behalf of an NDS security officer.